 The international code for Hungary is 36, the area code for Budapest is 1.
 To call a number within Hungary, first dial 06.
 Budapest telephone numbers have seven digits, all other areas have six digits (in addition to the area codes).
 To make an international call from Hungary, first dial 00, then the country code followed by the area code and the subscriber’s telephone number.
 Public telephones accept either coins (20, 50, and 100 HUF) or phone cards (available from tobacconists, newsagents, post offices, and petrol stations).
 To call a (Hungarian) mobile phone, from a public telephone first dial 06, followed by the subscriber’s seven-digit number starting with 20-, 30- or 70-.

 (English is usually spoken at the emergency numbers listed below.
 In case English is not spoken, dial 112)

 Hungary is in the Central European Time Zone.
 In the summer months clocks are set at GMT + 2 hours.

-The weather in Hungary in July is usually sunny and warm.
-Temperatures are usually in the range between 28 and 32 °C during the day.
+The weather in Hungary in Septemberis warm and sunny.
+Temperatures are usually over 15-20 °C during the day.
 Check the weather forecast for Budapest at weather.yahoo.com, or at weather.com.
-For other regions of Hungary check weatherinhungary.com.